 The progress of each pupil in school is tracked and monitored from their baseline on initial entry into school.
 Over the past few years the profile of our pupils has changed with increasing numbers now having a more complex profile.
 All individual progress is sent during the summer term to the LEA and DfE; this forms part of the data analysis evaluated in the annual report to the Governing Body from which actions based on data are set for the following year.

 Lisburne looks at the needs of individual learners, developing individual education plans for the pupils encouraging independence, confidence and assertiveness through a programme of life skills and specific targets helping them apply this proficiency at both home and school.
 The individualised learning programmes have greatly contributed to the self-esteem of the learners and have also reduced the number of behaviour incidents within school.
-We assess all KS1 children using the Year 1 DfE Phonics Assessment Tool.
-This year none of our Yr1 children scored at the prerequisite level to gain the required mark.

 School is continuing to develop children’s confidence and monitor individual’s self-esteem.
 All classes look at self-help and developing children’s levels of independence over the academic year.
 Displays of pupil progress are prominent in all classes and staff collect both visual and annotated evidence to assess progress.
 Pupils are aware of their progress and actively challenge themselves to achieve personal targets.
 All of our pupil’s academic progress is also supported by a comprehensive program of enrichment activities tailor made to address the needs of the individual.